GarfieldMa/COMP2123_Selflearning_Report/main.md

 # Solving the Minimum-Spanning-Tree Problem with Prim’s Algorithm
 ## Objectives
-Today there’s gonna be something exciting to learn and at the end of day, you shall be able to:
+Today there’s gonna be something exciting to learn, and at the end of day you shall be able to:

 - Understand what is the *Minimum-Spanning-Tree Problem*
 - Know what is *Prim’s Algorithm* and how to implement it